aakashchhabra1989/Confluent_resource/README.md

 # ConfluentTerraform
-To manage Confluent resources using terraform
+To manage Confluent Cloud resources using terraform